cloudmesh/technologies/chapters/tech/snort.md

 | keywords | Technologies To Be Integrated |

 Network security includes many components and practices that need to be enforced to prevent any attacks.
+Most of the attacks on networks happen with the intent to steal information, in many cases sensitive data that may be exploited (eg. customer payment information).
 One of these components being a firewall.
 A firewall though necessary cannot detect any harmful intrusions into the network.
 On the other hand, an in intrusion detection system can evaluate packets(solitary) and trigger alarms when/if it detects a hostile potential.

 Drawing on Wikipedia for a quick understanding of Snort:
 >"Snort is a free open source network intrusion detection system (IDS)[5] created in 1998 by Martin Roesch, former founder and CTO of Sourcefire.
 Snort is now developed by Cisco, which purchased Sourcefire in 2013, at which Roesch is a chief security architect.
 Snort's open source network-based intrusion detection system (IDS) has the ability to perform real-time traffic analysis and packet logging on Internet Protocol (IP) networks.
 Snort performs protocol analysis, content searching and matching" [@fa18-523-66-snort-wiki].